-The hot waffle-like wafers made from the above recipes may be rolled onto cone-shaped forms for use with ice creams, or pressed into muffin tins to make edible dessert cups for ice creams or puddings.
+The hot waffle-like wafers may be rolled onto cone-shaped forms for use with ice creams or pressed into muffin tins to make edible dessert cups for serving ice creams and puddings.

-Cone-shaped forms to roll the hot wafers on can be easily made of stiff cardboard that is then covered with heavy aluminum foil to prevent the wafers from sticking.
+Cone-shaped forms to roll the hot wafers on can be purchased or easily made of stiff cardboard that's covered with heavy aluminum foil to prevent the wafers from sticking.

-Choose a traditional ice cream cone recipe and make some homemade waffle cones today.
-You'll be amazed at how good they taste with your homemade ices.
+Choose a homemade ice cream cone recipe and have fun making some old fashioned waffle cones today.
+You'll be amazed at how crispy delicious they taste with your homemade ices.